lynchd26/Frontier-Multisig/docs/proposal/proposal.md

 > Project proposals without an assigned
 > Supervisor will not be accepted for presentation to the Approval Panel.

 ## SECTION B

-> Guidance: This document is expected to be approximately 3 pages in length, but it can exceed this page limit.
-> It is also permissible to carry forward content from this proposal to your later documents (e.g. functional
-> specification) as appropriate.
->
-> Your proposal must include *at least* the following sections.

 ### Introduction

 > A multisignature ethereum wallet which allows multiple users to approve or deny transactions before the funds are deducted from said wallet.
 A primary user will create the wallet and give a key to other users so that they can vote to approve or deny transactions.

 ### Outline